FarronF/limerick-council-meetings/meetings/2022/03/28-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 24th January 2022.md

 He also confirmed that remedial actions to resolve the issues had already commenced

-involving a team including the Head of Digital Services, the Data Protection Officer,--- 22
+involving a team including the Head of Digital Services, the Data Protection Officer,
+---
+22

 representatives from O’Flynn Exhams Solicitor’s firm (data privacy specialists) and Arup